 Although the obstetric textbooks generally consider CM to be a risky procedure, there is a consensus in modern obstetric literature about it being relatively safe, if performed by experienced obstetricians and in selected cases [1].
-Most researchers agree on its benefits and advise it in cases of pedunculated and subserous myomas, anterior wall myomas, and particularly, if an additional incision for myoma enucleation is not required [5].
-CM is also recommended for a safe fetal extraction when myomas compromise the hysterotomic site or hysterorrhaphy, or to prevent uterine torsion [5, 6].
-The literature also showed that CM is inevitable in some instances, despite the risk of perioperative complications [6].
-Our case supports these observations, as the delivery of the fetus was not possible either through LUS or through corporal uterine incision without a prior myomectomy.
-In such cases, with limited access to a normal myometrium, the decision to enucleate myoma previa and deliver the baby through LUS, or even through the corporal incision, is justifiable.
-Nevertheless, in the presented case, another hysterotomy and a myomectomy were necessary to create the surgical space for urgent hysterectomy.
+Most researchers agree on its benefits and advise it in cases of pedunculated and subserous myomas, anterior wall myomas, and particularly, if additional incision is not required, for myoma enucleation [5].
+CM is also recommended for a safe fetal extraction when myomas compromise the hysterotomic site or hysterorraphy, or to reduce probable uterine torsion [5, 6].
+Literature also showed that CM is inevitable in some instances, despite the risk of perioperative complications [6].
+Our case supports these observations, as the delivery of the fetus was not possible either through LUS, or through corporeal uterine incision to enucleate myoma previa and deliver the baby through LUS, or even corporal incision is justifiable.
+Nevertheless, in the presented case, another hysterotomy and a myomectomy were necessary to create a surgical space for urgent hysterectomy.